Facing Fleeing or Attempting to Elude a Police Officer Charges? We Can Help.

 If the police try to pull you over, and you panic and drive away instead of stopping, you risk being arrested for eluding or fleeing the police.
 Pennsylvania punishes those who flee harshly, and you can face prison, expensive fines, and suspension of your driver’s license.
 If your flight turns into a high-speed chase, your punishment will be even more severe.
 It is critical that you retain an experienced defense attorney as soon as you can.

-Signs The Police Want You To Pull Over
+Signs The Police Want You To Pull Over in Pennsylvania

 The police need to give you a clear signal to pull over your vehicle that you can hear and/or see.
 The signal can be:

-Penalties for Eluding or Fleeing the Police
+Penalties for Eluding or Fleeing the Police in Pittsburgh, PA

 In Pennsylvania, you can be arrested for fleeing or attempting to elude a police officer if you intentionally do not pull over when the police signal for you to do so.
 Eluding or fleeing police is a misdemeanor of the second degree.